-Score 6 The electoral law guarantees parties access to state radio and television, with a total of 14 hours set aside for all parties to express their views with equal allocation irrespective of the party's size or previous electoral performance.
-Thus, all parties do have access to the public media, although presentations are often tedious and unlikely to hold viewers' and listeners' attention.
-Space is also provided by municipalities for billboards, and political advertisements are carried in newspapers.
-There is a distinct coverage bias toward the larger parties, due to more significant resources and a perception of importance.
+The electoral law guarantees parties access to state radio and television, with a total of 14 hours set aside for all parties to express their views with equal allocation irrespective of the party's size or previous electoral performance.
+Thus, all parties have access to the public media, although presentations are often tedious and unlikely to hold viewers' and listeners' attention.
+Municipalities also provide billboards, and political advertisements are carried in newspapers.
+However, there is a distinct coverage bias toward the larger parties due to more significant resources and perception of importance.
 Moreover, coverage by private media is less balanced than that of public media.
+While there are oversight mechanisms for public TV and radio, such mechanisms are largely lacking for private media, especially in the online space.
+A particular issue has been the growing ownership of media outlets by Andrej Babiš, who was prime minister between the end of 2017 and the end of 2021.
+Babiš's media outlets have been biased against other parties, including his own government's coalition partners.